joeduffy/pulumi-aws-sagemaker-huggingface-llm/README.md

 ```

-This component is not yet a multi-language component so can only be used in Python.
-It also is not published to PyPi,
+There are two todos.
+This is not yet a multi-language component so can only be used in Python.
+It's also not
-although once it has been published, consuming it will be as easy as the example above.
-These are both future todos.
+distributed in any package managers yet, so you need to bundle the code.

 This repo was inspired by https://github.com/philschmid/aws-sagemaker-huggingface-llm.